Poker Face (TV series): Filming

 According to the director of the Hudson Valley Film Commission, filming was based in Newburgh, New York, and ran from April through October 2022, in locations throughout the mid-Hudson Valley.
 At least one episode of the series was filmed in late August 2022 in Albuquerque, New Mexico.
 Outdoor scenes were filmed in Laughlin, Nevada, in September 2022, with the Riverside Resort Hotel & Casino depicting the fictional Frost Casino.

+Filming for the second season started on July 1, 2024, and wrapped in late December 2024.
+Filming locations included Clover Stadium in Pomona, New York.

 Release

-Poker Face premiered on January 26, 2023, with the first four episodes available immediately and the rest debuting on a weekly basis.
+Poker Face premiered on January 26, 2023, on Peacock, with the first four episodes available immediately and the rest debuting on a weekly basis.
+The second season premiered on May 8, 2025, with the first three episodes available immediately and the rest debuting on a weekly basis.

-International sales for the series are handled by Paramount Global Content Distribution.
-The series is available on Citytv+ and Citytv in Canada and on Stan in Australia.
+International sales are handled by Paramount Global Content Distribution.
+The series is available on Stan in Australia and on Citytv+ and Citytv in Canada.
+It began streaming on CBC Gem in Canada in February 2024.
+The series debuted in Asia via Rock Entertainment on May 24, 2023.
+The series then debuted in the United Kingdom on Sky Max on May 26, 2023.

+Paramount also handled home media distribution for the series, with Paramount Home Entertainment releasing the first season exclusively on Blu-ray on September 12, 2023.
+The first season debuted on USA Network on March 9, 2025.

 Reception

+Critical response

+On the review aggregation website Rotten Tomatoes, the overall series holds a 97% rating.
+Meanwhile, on Metacritic, which uses a weighted average, the overall series received a score of 83 out of 100.